RosettaCommons/documentation/application_documentation/sym-dock.md

 Application purpose
 ===========================================

 The application predicts the structure of symmetric homooligomeric protein assemblies starting from the structure of a single subunit.
-It is very similar in spirit to the standard protein-protein docking protocol and contains the same basic components.
+It is very similar in spirit to the [[standard protein-protein docking protocol|docking-protocol]] and contains the same basic components.
 The relative subunit orientation and conformations of side-chains are simultaneously optimized for a symmetric protein assembly.

 Algorithm
 =========